Quinzical/Quinzical-app/user-manual.md

 ![Login Screen](./images/user-manual/login-screen.png)

 **1. Login fields**
 Use the username and password fields to login using your existing account or create a new one.
 ***When logging in:***
 If you entered the correct details for your login you will be taken to the main menu.
 If you entered the incorrect details for your username, you will be notfied and asked to enter your details again.
 ***When registering a new account:***
 If you entered a username that has already been taken by another user, you will be notfied and asked to pick another one.
 If your password is less than 6 characters long, you will be notifed and asked to enter another one with at least 6 characters.
-***Server error***
+***Server error:***
 If there is an error connecting to the server, you will be notifed that an internal error has occurred.
 If so, please check your internet connection and ensure that it is working.

 **2. Offline mode**
 Use this button to play the game when you do not have an internet connection.
 For this section, you are able to access the games and practice module without logging in but are not able to save your score as a user.
 See [offline mode](#offline-mode) for more.